-Samantha “Sam” Smith (she/her/her’s/grrrl) is a first year PhD student advised by Dr. Kirsten Fermaglich.
-She’s committed to histories of gender and sexuality, especially those that involve critical visual analysis and non-textual sources.
-As a research assistant, she works with Dr. Sharon Leon on the Mellon funded “On These Grounds” project, a digital initiative focused on describing the history of enslavement within archival collections at colleges and universities.
+Samantha “Sam” Smith (she/her/grrrl) is a second year PhD student and works as a research assistant for Dr. Sharon Leon on the Mellon funded “On These Grounds” project, a digital initiative focused on describing the history of enslavement within archival collections at colleges and universities.
+Her current research focuses on nightlife and entertainment in Chicago and Las Vegas during the 20th century.

 Prior to beginning her PhD studies, she worked as a project archivist for over four years at the Newberry Library in Chicago, Illinois.
 During her time there she co-curated The Legacy of Chicago Dance exhibition (April 27 – July 6, 2019) with Alison Hinderliter, Lloyd Lewis Curator of Modern Manuscripts.
 As a project archivist she processed collections chiefly related to dance and the performing arts in Chicago.
 She also served on the reference desk and supervised graduate student internships.